Faculty Activity & Research

 John Kennedy has chapter in a forthcoming edited book by Ronald Inglehart and an article under review with graduate student Haruka Nagao.
 He is also working on a second book project examining the involuntary bachelors (bare branches) in rural China as well as an article on current state of village elections in China.
 For more information, see Professor Kennedy's website. .

-Kevin Mullinix studies the dynamics that shape people's attitudes toward public policies, civil liberties, and the criminal legal system in the United States.
+Kevin Mullinix is currently serving as Undergraduate Director.
+He was named a 2002 Washburn University College Alumni Fellow!
+Kevin studies the dynamics that shape people's attitudes toward public policies, civil liberties, and the criminal legal system in the United States.
 He has published research on how partisanship distorts the way we see the world around us, the extent of partisan divisions in society, and strategies to reduce polarization.
 He is writing a book on the effects of wrongful convictions for both public policy and public opinion.
 For more information, see Professor Mullinix's profile.
-Kevin is also currently serving as the department's Undergraduate Director.

 Gary Reich continued his research on immigration policy in the American states.
 His new book, The Politics of Immigration across the United States, is forthcoming with Routledge Press in 2021.
 For more information, see Professor Reich's profile.

 Robert Rohrschneider completed editing a 34-chapter book entitled The Oxford Handbook of Representation in Liberal Democracies published by Oxford University Press in 2020.
 He also conducted a public opinion survey in Germany in order to study the influence of populism on institutional legitimacy.
 For more information, see Professor Rohrschneider's profile.

 Paul Schumaker is retired Emeritus Professor but he continues to write and conduct research.
 His latest book was published this year, entitled The TwentyEighth Amendment?
 Beyond Abolishing the Electoral College.